December 19, 2022

 Be aware, workouts should meet a few requirements in order to be imported to EatMyRide:

 The planned workouts are downloaded from TrainingPeaks automatically once per day.
 If you have created a workout and want to sync it to EatMyRide, you can also do it manually: on the Home page in the EatMyRide app browse to a day without planned ride.
-Click Plan a ride.
+Click Add an activity.
 At the right side of the TrainingPeaks logo a refresh button is shown.
 By clicking this button your workouts are refreshed.

 Your planned workouts are shown on the Home page in the EatMyRide app on the date at which they are planned.
 If your workout doesn’t yet have a start time, this is shown.
 By clicking on the workout you can enter the start time.
 On this page you can select the ride type as well.
 The ride type affects the advised macronutrient distribution for that day, i.e. the amount of carbohydrates, fats and proteins.
-Because TrainingPeaks doesn’t share explicitly whether a ride is a Recovery ride, an Endurance ride or Interval ride or a Race, you can add this information in EatMyRide.
+Because TrainingPeaks doesn’t share explicitly what kind of training it is, you can set the activity type in EatMyRide to Recovery, Endurance, Interval or Race.

 First, check whether your workout is eligible.
 Above we described which workouts are eligible to be imported to EatMyRide.
 Any workout that doesn’t satisfy those criteria is not imported to EatMyRide.

-When you move a workout in TrainingPeaks to another day, you first need to refresh the TrainingPeaks connection in EatMyRide (as described above, via Plan a ride and then clicking on the Refresh button).
-If the new date doesn’t yet have a planned ride or workout, it should appear there.
-If there, on the other hand, is already a workout for that day, the new workout won’t be shown.
-This is due to the restriction of one workout per day.
+When you move a workout in TrainingPeaks to another day, you first need to refresh the TrainingPeaks connection in EatMyRide (as described above, via Add an activity and then clicking on the Refresh button).
+Then on the new date the workout should appear.

 If you still have questions regarding the TrainingPeaks integration, you can contact us.